 - Where: Northern region of Canada, Artic islands, as well as the southern part of Labrador and Newfoundland

-- Population: The total number of Arctic hares in Canada has never been estimated, it has been noted that there are 5,000-20,000 of these animals that live on the island of Newfoundland.
+- Population: The total number of Arctic hares in Canada has never been estimated, it has been noted that there are 5,000-20,000 of these that live on the island of Newfoundland.

 Sprinkled across Canada’s northern region and Artic islands, as well as the southern part of Labrador and Newfoundland, the conditions in these areas are the perfect setting for the arctic hare, thanks to the tundra, treeless coasts, cold and frozen weather, and plateaus.